 Obtaining my visa on arrival and getting through immigration went smoothly, as did catching a taxi from the airport to the city centre.
 You can book and pay for a taxi at a counter in arrivals.
-It cost 57,000 kip (£5.40 GBP); a little over-priced but it was getting late and I couldn’t be bothered to leave the airport to find a taxi myself.
+It cost 57,000 Laos kip (LAK) or £5.40 GBP; a little over-priced but it was getting late and I couldn’t be bothered to leave the airport to find a taxi myself.

 It was only a short drive to my accommodation Phonepasueth Guesthouse, which is conveniently located just a 10-minute walk from the Mekong River.
 Despite the late hour the reception staff welcomed me with a smile, showed me to my room and gave me a map and directions to where I might find still be able to find food.
 My room was small and basic, but clean with a comfortable double bed, TV, air-con, and fan.
-It was more than adequate for a couple of nights, although felt a little pricey at 152,960 kip (£14.54 GBP) a night, given that breakfast wasn’t included.
+It was more than adequate for a couple of nights but again felt a little pricey at 152,960 LAK (£14.54 GBP) a night, given that breakfast wasn’t included.

 Late Night Food